 64

-Patients were given a high molecular weight hyaluronic acid spray and instructions for use were explained.
-Accordingly, the patients applied the spray to the wound area twice a day for the first 7 days.
+Participants received a 0.04% high-molecular-weight hyaluronic acid spray after gingivectomy.
+They were instructed to apply the spray to the surgical wound area twice daily for the first 7 postoperative days.

 Akdeniz University